warashibetrader/warashibetrader.github.io/_posts/2022-02-15-payment-receipt.md

 '>Donate!</button>
 </div>

 Below is the javascript code that is triggered by clicking this button.
-This should work in any javascript-enabled context, with no dependencies or installation by either you or your clients.
-Once pasted on your site, the only missing piece of the payment lifecycle would be
+The code works in any javascript-enabled context, with no dependencies or installation required of you or your clients.

 	// Currently only the preferred currency will be accepted let preferred = "XNO";